lennardstam/du-rm/README.md

 ## How to use

 * Clone this repository via git.
+* The rm command is commented out with an # for safety reason.
+Flip the # from line 9,and add it on line 10 in durm.py
 * Run the script via `python3 durm.py {path} --options`.

 ## Features